xiduzo/microflow/apps/nextjs-app/app/docs/contributing/nodes/page.md

 }
 ```

-## Step 2: expose your new type in the components packages and refresh build
+## Step 2: expose your new type in the components packages

 - Include your newly created component in the `index.ts` file in `packages/components`.
 This will make your new components available in the `@microflow/components` package, so that they can be used later in the electron app.